Pele905/CatBot_public/README.md

 The primary scripts use specific, hard-coded COM ports to communicate with the liquid distribution and temperature control systems.
 Note that the liquid distribution system also hands wire rolling as well as potentiostat connections.
-COM ports can be located by navigating to "Device Manager" in Windows, and then scrolling down to reveal "ports (COM & LPT).
+COM ports can be located by navigating to "Device Manager" in Windows, and then scrolling down to reveal "ports (COM & LPT)".

 * **Action:** Update the `serialcomm_temp` and `serialcomm_liquid` parameters below to use the correct COM ports assigned by your operating system.